Skip to content

 Results are estimates for educational purposes only.
 They do not constitute financial advice.
 Consult a qualified professional before making financial decisions.

 Dropping from 6% to 4.5% on a 200,000 mortgage saves about 180/month.
 Over a 2-year fix that's 4,320 before switching costs.
-Typical switching costs 1,500 (ERC if applicable plus new arrangement fee) leaves 2,820 net savings. potentially useful.
+Typical switching costs 1,500 (ERC if applicable plus new arrangement fee) leaves 2,820 net savings.
 Higher fees or shorter fix periods can flip the answer.

 A worked example

-Try the defaults: current monthly payment of 1,289, new monthly payment of 1,109, switching costs of 1,500, new fix period of 24.
+With the defaults: current monthly payment of 1,289, new monthly payment of 1,109, switching costs of 1,500, new fix period of 24.
 The tool returns 2,820.00.
 You can adjust any input and the result updates as you type — no submit button, no reload.
 That's the real power here: seeing how sensitive the output is to one or two assumptions.

 What moves the number most